-The First impression is Primary.
+The First Impression is Primary

-Simple ways to make a big impact for a potential Buyer:
+Simple Ways to Make a Big Impact for a Potential Buyer:

-Paint.
-New paint makes a place feel new; and the color of the paint sets the mood.
+Paint: New paint makes a place feel new and the color of the paint sets the mood.
 A local decorator can help find an appropriate color to make your property glow.

-Function.
-Make sure all systems in the home are in good working order and have been serviced recently.
-Fix these prior to any showings because the surprise of things like leaky faucets, squeaky fans, inoperable windows, doors that don‚Äôt close properly, light bulbs that don't light are a universal turn off.
+Function: Make sure all systems in the home are in good working order and have been serviced recently.
+Fixing these prior to any showings eliminates the surprise of things like leaky faucets, squeaky fans, inoperable windows, and doors that don't close properly.
+Light bulbs that don't light are a universal turn off.

-Major Projects.
-Depending on the property, some larger projects could boost the value of the property, and your Realtor can help you make these choices.
+Major Projects: Depending on the property, some larger projects could boost the value of the property, and your Realtor can help you make these choices.
 Kitchens, decks, and bathrooms usually reap the biggest return on the investment.